ijatinydv/Sidcup-Family-Golf/README.md

 2. Open `index.html` in your web browser
 3. No additional setup required - the project uses CDN links for external resources

+## Live Demo

+Visit the live demo of the website at: [Sidcup Family Golf](https://sidcup-family-golf-pi.vercel.app/)

 ## Dependencies

 - GSAP (GreenSock Animation Platform) - For smooth animations